andreww5au/PaSD-client/README.md

 | 25 | SYS\_STATUS | 1 | System status (see text).
 R/W. |
 | 26 | SYS\_LIGHTS | 1 | LED status (see text).
 R/W. |

 The SYS\_STATUS is one of the two status registers that are read/write.
 When read, it contains the current status code – 0=OK, 1=WARNING, 2=ALARM, 3=RECOVERY, 4=UNINITIALISED.
 The FNDH will boot into the UNINITIALISED state, and stay in that state until any value is written into the SYS\_STATUS register.
-That register write will result in a transition to one of the other states.
+That register write will result in a transition to one of the other states (OK if temperatures and currents are in-spec, WARNING, ALARM or RECOVERY if not).
 Two of the states (OK and WARNING) allow ports to be turned on, the rest result in the outputs being forced off.

 The microcontroller also keeps track of MCCS communications.
 If the microcontroller has received any serial data from the MCCS recently, it defines the system as &#39;online&#39; (for the purposes of the port state registers described below).
 If a significant time has elapsed since the last serial communications, the system is defined as &#39;offline&#39;.